Dantevg/WebStats/README.md

 }
 ```

+There is an example `html` file and `css` file available in `web/example`
+which you can use as a basis.

 ## MySQL database functionality
 Since version 1.4, the plugin also supports getting data from a MySQL database.
 Because plugins can use wildly different formats to store their data, WebStat's